digitalcredentials/credential-status-manager-git/README.md

 const statusManager = await createStatusManager({
   service: 'github',
+  ownerAccountName: 'university-xyz', // Please create an owner account (personal or organization) in your source control service of choice
   repoName: 'credential-status', // Please create a unique credential status repository in the owner account
   metaRepoName: 'credential-status-metadata', // Please create a unique credential status metadata repository in the owner account
-  repoOwnerName: 'university-xyz', // Please create an owner account (personal or organization) in your source control service of choice
   repoAccessToken: 'abc123', // Please create your own access token in your source control service of choice (see Dependencies section for detailed instructions)
   metaRepoAccessToken: 'def456', // Please create your own access token in your source control service of choice (see Dependencies section for detailed instructions)
   didMethod: 'key',